BurgerAndreas/diffusion-planning/notes.md

 - size of maze2d-large-v1 = (S x S)
 - concatenate L^2 mazes to get a maze of size (L*S x L*S)

+Limitations
+- diffuser can only be trained on one maze layout, because walls are not enforced as constraints.
+The diffuser does not get the walls as information, it only sees that the agent's only move in in some parts of the maze. -> add the walls as constraints to the diffuser
+- diffuser gets reward if it reaches the goal within 0.5 units of the goal, so it never quite reaches the goal. -> change the reward function to be more strict